RaymondJune/csci499_RaymondJune/README.md

 ./warble --user Bob --profile
 ```

+## 🎈 Phase 2 <a name="phase"></a>
+- Ephemeral warble code: My code in phase 1 already adheres to this and my partner has verified it in code review.
+- Key-value store disk persistence: Update code and unit tests

 ## ✍️ Authors <a name = "authors"></a>

 - [@Ruimin Zeng](https://github.com/RaymondJune) - Idea & Initial work